rickmark/mojo_thor/README.md

 Loki / Thor / Mojo are a triad of Apple internal tools and malware that infects the SMC, EFI and macOS of Apple MacBooks.

+It is believed that direct access to the hardware is gained by re-flashing the Thunderbolt controller (via ThorUtil)

 ## Contents

 * [Firmware/INFO.md](https://github.com/rickmark/mojo_thor/blob/master/Firmware/INFO.md) - information about Thor's firmware and comparison against a "known good".
 Four SMC encrypted payloads differ: `5CE0F1`, `5CECE9`, `5CFAB5`, `5D1751` and a few submodules.